aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

         pdf = pdfnaut.PdfParser(fp.read())
         pdf.parse()

-:meth:`~pdfnaut.parsers.pdf.PdfParser.parse` is responsible for processing the cross-reference table and the trailer in the PDF.
+:meth:`~pdfnaut.cos.parser.PdfParser.parse` is responsible for processing the cross-reference table and the trailer in the PDF.
 These are needed to retrieve objects from the document.

 Inspecting objects
 ------------------

 The next set of steps will depend on the document being processed.
-To inspect the objects included in the PDF before going further, iterate over the :attr:`~pdfnaut.parsers.pdf.PdfParser.xref` attribute in :class:`~pdfnaut.parsers.pdf.PdfParser` as follows:
+To inspect the objects included in the PDF before going further, iterate over the :attr:`~pdfnaut.cos.parser.PdfParser.xref` attribute in :class:`~pdfnaut.cos.parser.PdfParser` as follows:

 .. code-block:: python